Givental-type reconstruction at a non-semisimple point: Givental's action and CY/LG correspondence

 \begin{theorem} Consider the partition functions $\cZ^{(\tilde E_7,G_{max})}$ and $\cZ^{\PP^1_{4,4,2}}$.
 We have:

 with the Givental's element $S^{\tau}$, $S_0^c$ and $R^\sigma$ defined above. \end{theorem}

 \begin{proof} One can check (cf. \cite{B1}) that the action of the theorem induces the action of Theorem~\ref{theorem: CYLG} on the primary genus 0 potentials.
 And in Theorem~\ref{theorem: CYLG} and Corollary~5.1 in \cite{B1} we see that the theorem holds for the primary potentials.
-We only have to take care of the psi--classes insertions.
+We only have to take care of the psi-classes insertions.

 However in genus zero all correlators are unambiguesly reconstructed from the small phase space correlators by using the topological recursion relation.
 Hence we can reconstruct these correlators on the LHS from the small phase space. \end{proof}